AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

 1. Add the extension to your app: Call `addExtension` when you initialize `RtcEngine`.
 2. Enable the extension: Call `enableExtension` before joining a channel.
-3. Use an extension feature: Call `setExtensionProperty` set parameters for the feature.
+3. Use an extension feature: Call `setExtensionProperty` to pass in necessary parameters.

 When you call these APIs, you need the following information that you can find in the Extensions Gallery: